-The following Beach Management Funding Assistance program documents are available for download.
-Generally, the past five years of documents are available.
-For previous years or for a document not seen here, contact email@example.com.
+The Beach Management Funding Assistance program maintains reports and documents that are available for download.
+For inquiries or to obtain documents from previous years, contact Beaches_Funding@FloridaDEP.gov.

 Statewide Strategic Beach Management Plan

-In Fiscal Year 1998-99, the department initiated long-range budget planning in order to move away from beach management focused on local short-term needs.
-The department is currently assisting local governments in developing their Long Range Beach Management Plans.
-Once developed, these plans will emphasize a regional approach to beach management that will encourage coordination among local governments, lower costs, and provide long-term solutions to beach erosion.
-The long-range planning time is 10 years.
+During Fiscal Year 1998-99, the department initiated long-range budget planning in order to develop beach management strategies beyond localized, short-term needs.
+The department assists local governments in developing their long-range beach management plans.
+Once developed, these plans emphasize a regional approach to beach management that encourages coordination among local governments, reduces costs and provides long-term solutions to beach erosion.

 In the Fiscal Year 2013-14 General Appropriations Act, Specific Appropriation 1626 included the proviso language below:

 All contracts/grants, amendments and change orders are located in the Florida Accountability Contract Tracking System (FACTS).
-The following information is available from FACTS--a budget summary, deliverables for each contract/grant and current fiscal year payments.
+The following information is available for each contract: budget summary, deliverables and current fiscal year payments.

-The State of Florida Vendor Website provides vendors with a resource to make inquiries into payments made to them by the state of Florida.
+The state of Florida's Vendor Website provides vendors with a resource to make inquiries into payments made to them by the state of Florida.
 The payment information is updated each evening for current day payments.